MrBanannaMan/NEO-M8U-Configuration-Files/README.md

 ![alt text](http://andrea-toscano.com/wp-content/uploads/2015/05/U-Center-save-configuration.png)

+Congratulations!
+You should now be able to,
-- [x] Configure the NEO-M8U Module to track GPS, GLONASS, and Galileo Satellites in Windows
+- [x] Configure the NEO-M8U Module to track GPS, GLONASS, and Galileo Satellites in Windows Cool! :squirrel:

 ### U-Center Data Polling
-The main goal of this section is to parse NMEA 1804 strings from the U-Center application so that we can decipher the receiver's position in latitude and longitude for any Global Navigation Satellite System.
+The main goal of this section is to parse NMEA 1803 strings from the U-Center application so that we can decipher the receiver's position in latitude and longitude for any Global Navigation Satellite System.

-## For Configuration in Linux via ROS
+## For Configuration in Linux via ROS :penguin:
 Ensure that the ROS system you are working with is the Kinetic distribution.
 Download the NEO-M8U.yaml configuration file in my github.